South Korea: Seoul Mayor Park Won-soon reported missing | DW | 09.07.2020

 Park was elected mayor of the sprawling capital city in 2011 and voted into his third and final term in June 2019.

-The 64-year-old is known as a longtime civic activist and human rights lawyer, known for criticizing South Korea's growing social and economic inequalities.
+The 64-year-old is a longtime civic activist and human rights lawyer, known for criticizing South Korea's growing social and economic inequalities.

-He is a member of President Moon Jae-in's liberal Democratic Party and had been touted for a run at becoming South Korea's president in the country's next nationwide elections in 2022.
+Park is a member of President Moon Jae-in's liberal Democratic Party and has been touted for a run at becoming South Korea's president in the country's next nationwide elections in 2022.

 jsi/rs (AP, Reuters)